terrencepreilly/darglint/README.md

 - [x] Function definitions can be checked.
 - [x] Methods definitions of top-level class can be checked.
 - [x] Line number printout for function/method definition.
-- [ ] Add parsing of "Returns" section, and warn if differing from function definition.
+- [x] Add parsing of "Returns" section, and warn if differing from function definition.
-- [ ] Add command line interface.
+- [x] Add command line interface.
-- [ ] Add multiple options for output.
+- [x] Add multiple options for output.
+- [ ] Add checks for "Raises" section, like "Args".
+Any exceptions raised in the body should be documented.
+- [ ] Add checks for "Yields" section, like "Returns".
+- [ ] Add numbers to errors, ability to silence certain errors.
+(Use same formatting as *pycodestyle*.)
+- [ ] Add TOML configuration file (use same interface as *pydoclint*, etc.)
 - [ ] Add type hint integration.
 If an argument has a type hint, then the description of the argument, if it has a type, should match that.
 - [ ] Add support for python versions earlier than 3.6.